Lionel Richie (album)

-Lionel Richie is the debut solo studio album by American singer Lionel Richie, released on October 6, 1982, on Motown Records.
+Lionel Richie is the self-titled debut solo studio album by American singer-songwriter Lionel Richie, released on October 6, 1982, on Motown.
 Originally intended as a side project at the suggestion of Motown, it was recorded and released while Richie was still a member of the Commodores; he left the group shortly after the album's release.
+Eagles member Joe Walsh provided the guitar solo for the song "Wandering Stranger".
 The first single from the album, "Truly", topped the Billboard Hot 100.
-Follow-up single "You Are" reached number four, and "My Love" reached number five.
+The follow-up single "You Are" reached number four, and "My Love" reached number five.
 The album reached number one on the Cashbox albums chart on December 11, 1982.

 In 2003, Lionel Richie was re-released as part of a remaster series that saw two additional tracks added: a solo version of "Endless Love" and an instrumental version of "You Are".

-Eagles member Joe Walsh provided the guitar solo for the song "Wandering Stranger".